mistu01/mffmv11/README.md

 - If you hide any of your app in your `zygisk denylist` and it crashes due to the font module you just flashed created using this template.
 Then:
 - To solve this issue please follow this solution carefully.
 - Uninstall the font module first and then:
-- Download any of this packages from [HERE](https://github.com/mistu2020/mffm_v11_public/tree/main/Font%20Spoof%20Package) and flash in your `TWRP recovery` before flashing the font module in magisk.
+- Download any of this packages from [HERE](https://github.com/mistu2020/mffm_v11_public/tree/main/Font%20Spoof%20Package) and flash in your `TWRP recovery`
+- Reboot and flash your font module once again.